odisfm/zcx-core/docs/content/dev/build.md

 By default, the script will determine the default path to your Live User Library depending on your operating system.
 If you use a non-default location for your User Library, you will need to provide the path as an argument.

+### Building with your own config

+While working on zcx, you'll likely prefer to use your own config, rather than the demo config.

+One option is to use the [--custom-config](#--custom-config) argument and pass the path to your own config.

+Another is to use symbolic links in the destination directory to other files or directories on your computer.
+The build script will ignore symbolic links in the destination directory.